sybrew/the-seo-framework/readme.txt

 				* No, we're never going to blindly mix the languages into one sitemap.
 [Here's the reason](https://github.com/sybrew/the-seo-framework/issues/69).

 **For translators:**
+	* **Added:**
+		* A few sentences have been added, visible on the plugin overview page.
 	* **Changed:**
 		* We've changed various instances of "tags", which should've been "meta tags".
 		* "Two parts" should've been "three parts"; we've decided to make it "multiple parts" to future-proof it.
-		* TODO All instances of "home page" have been changed to "homepage", to be in line with WordPress' glossary.
+		* All instances of "home page" have been changed to "homepage", to be in line with WordPress' glossary.
+		* Various other sentences have been improved.
+	* **Updated:**
+		* Translation POT file.

 **For developers:**
 	* **File changes:**